 Students, through their exploration, experimentation, analysis and creation of media products develop their knowledge and understanding of key media concepts.

 A key focus will be on film - with students developing their filming techniques and creating short filmed products.

-Assessment will occur in line with the Achievement Standards of the Australian Curriculum.
+Assessment is aligned with the Achievement Standards of the Australian Curriculum.

-Stage 1 Humanities & Social Science
+Stage 1 Humanities and Social Science